sankeysoft/nmea_dashboard/assets/help_edit_cell.md

   on the selected source.
 Note that not all elements will be available on all networks.

+* **Type**: How the data should be displayed.
+All elements support displaying the current value, some elements support displaying a graph of the value over time.
+When a history type is selected it will take some time (roughly 100th of the selected time window) before the graph is displayed.

 * **Format**: Which format and units should be used to display the data.
 The formats in this list depend on the selected element.